Kentucky Judge Refuses To Hear Gay Adoption Cases, Refers To Gay Couples As ‘Practicing Homosexuals’

 Gay-rights advocates have expressed their dismay, stating that they believe that Judge Nance should resign if he is incapable of fulfilling his duties.

-“The bottom line is if this judge can’t fulfill his duties because of his duties because of his personal biases, he should resign,” said Dan Canon, a Louisville lawyer who was instrumental in winning the right to same-sex marriage in Kentucky.
+“The bottom line is if this judge can’t fulfill his duties because of his personal biases, he should resign,” said Dan Canon, a Louisville lawyer who was instrumental in winning the right to same-sex marriage in Kentucky.

 “If he can’t do the job, he shouldn’t have the job,” added Chris Hartman, director of the Fairness Campaign.